 Rear door toward the roof line

-Set the swing-door end facing the eave where your crew works to keep walk-in loading and ground-throw in one path.
+Set the swing-door end of the unit facing the eave to align walk-in loading with the primary site ground-throw path.

 Surface protection